MarianOforiYeboah/Business-Intelligence-Presentation/Business Intelligence Presentation.md

 ## Presentation Candidate
 **Name:** Marian Ofori Yeboah

-**Background and Experience.**: I have a background in business administration and am currently studying business intelligence and analytics at NSCC.
+**Background and Experience.**: I have a background in Business Administration and am currently studying Business Intelligence and Analytics at NSCC.
  I have 5 years of experience as a Cost Control Analyst.
 I am knowledgeable in Database design, Reporting and  Analysis.
- I’ve worked extensively with Python, SQL, and Power BI tools.
+ I have extensive experience working with Business Intelligence Tools such as Python, SQL, and Power BI.

 ## Data Selection
 - Criteria for choosing the dataset
 - Potential sources for data acquisition